 He earned a B.S. in Accounting from LSU, an M.A. in Psychology from Southeastern Lousiana University and an M.S.W. from LSU.
 He is a CPA (Inactive).

 In his private life, he is a happy spouse and father of 2 children.
 Music in general and drumming specifically are his life hobbies.
-He also enjoys camping, astronomy, movies, books, and taking apart/making things.
+He also enjoys camping, movies, books, woodworking and taking apart/making things.

 Jennifer Tewell is passionate about helping individuals and families.
 Fourteen years ago, she began her journey in the non-profit and small business sectors primarily in social services.
 Jennifer has experience in a variety of areas, including survivors of sexual assault, children/teens (ADHD, IEP, 504, neurodivergence), families, mild to chronic severe mental illness, trauma, crisis intervention, and prevention.